dmrokan/gsl4godot_gsl/doc_sphinx/vectors.rst

 block.
 By writing your functions in terms of vectors and matrices you can pass a single structure containing both data and dimensions as an argument without needing additional function parameters.
-The structures are compatible with the vector and matrix formats used by @sc{blas}
+The structures are compatible with the vector and matrix formats used by BLAS routines.
-routines.

 Data types